-Hi!
-I’m writing to let you know that I’ve started a new blog that is available on both WordPress and Blogger.
+Hello!
+I am writing to let you know that I have started a new blog on wordpress.
 Head over there to rid yourselves of the diorganized silliness of this page: at The Inner Wilderness on WordPress.
 Hope to find you there!

 I remember one glorious summer afternoon when I went for a walk in the locality with my brother since home was being sprayed with mosquito medicine as a prevention measure for the epidemic that gripped the city.
 What I had expected and what I encountered are two images too surprising in my fading memory to be reconciled.
 The sun, it seemed, had blanched the ground on which I stood (and everything else), in a park, as if the colour was intrinsic to its character rather than being caused by an external influence.
 Patches of sunlight falling onto the low shrubbery along the walls cast the surrounding ground in a mysterious gloom.
 It was a dazzling sight, with the white blazing over the green and purple of the plant limbs.
 Swarms of dragonflies hovered over regions where the grass had grown too long and wild due to prolonged neglect: fauna teetered precariously over the edge of the urban demarcation, threatening to spill over.
 Appartments loomed on the horizon.
 A forlorn volleyball net occupied a large portion of the park, flanked by lamp posts on both sides.
 It was a sun-kissed landscape embracing the ramparts of decay.

 The only thing running through my mind then, as I endeavoured to articulate this fairytale experience that I have since lost, was this passage from Rebecca Solnit’s book that I have come to love completely: